joshuadegol/EyeMovementProject/README.md

 First download the three files included in this repo into your own repository.
 Make sure all three are located in the same place.
 Next, open the index.html file in a browser window.
 An eye should appear that follows your mouse as long as it's on the screen
+#Future changes
+I would like to add anoter eye to this project.
 # LICENSE
 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal